null

 Safety equipment checklist – Having the proper safety equipment on your vessel can make all the difference when it comes to saving a life.
 The problem is, not everyone knows what equipment they need.
 The good part?
 The equipment you need is based on the size of your boat.
 We have made it easy to determine what you need if you live in Florida.
 For more information, click here.

 Check with your State for additional information – If you live outside of Florida, you need to check with your state’s specific regulations regarding boating safety requirements.
 If you are new to this process and do not know where to start, the United States Coast Guard gives information about federal laws as well as multiple safety tips.
-To view their guide on federal requirements, click here.
+To view their guide on federal laws, click here.
 It is important to note that it is your responsibility to find your state's specific guidelines to ensure that you are compliant with your local laws.